-Management evaluated the Company's internal control over financial reporting and determined that material weaknesses in the control environment, including the lack of a sufficient complement of personnel, risk assessment, and information and communication components of internal control, as well as the material weakness related to revenue control activities resulted in the restatement of the consolidated financial statements for the annual periods ended December 31, 2022 and 2023, and the quarterly periods included in such fiscal years beginning with the second quarter of 2022, and for the quarterly periods as of and for the periods ended March 31, 2024 and June 30, 2024; as well as adjustments to the consolidated annual financial statements for the period ended December 31, 2024, and the quarterly periods as of and for the periods ended material weaknesses are in addition to previously disclosed material weaknesses, which resulted in adjustments and certain immaterial misstatements in the consolidated financial statements for the years ended December 31, 2019, 2020, 2021, 2022, 2023, and 2024, as well as certain quarterly periods within those years; the revision of the Company's previously issued 2020 annual financial statements, 2021 quarterly and annual financial statements, and quarterly financial statements for the three months ended March 31, 2022; as well as the restatement of the Company's financial statements as of and for the three and six months ended June 30, 2023.
+Management evaluated the Company's internal control over financial reporting and determined that material weaknesses in the control environment, including the lack of a sufficient complement of personnel, risk assessment, and information and communication components of internal control, as well as the material weakness related to revenue control activities resulted in the restatement of the consolidated financial statements for the annual periods ended December 31, 2022 and 2023, and the quarterly periods included in such fiscal years beginning with the second quarter of 2022, and for the quarterly periods as of and for the periods ended March 31, 2024 and June 30, 2024; as well as adjustments to the consolidated annual financial statements for the period ended December 31, 2024, and the quarterly period ended September 30, 2024 that were recorded prior to the issuance of those financial statements.
+These material weaknesses are in addition to previously disclosed material weaknesses, which resulted in adjustments and certain immaterial misstatements in the consolidated financial statements for the years ended December 31, 2019, 2020, 2021, 2022, 2023, and 2024, as well as certain quarterly periods within those years; the revision of the Company's previously issued 2020 annual financial statements, 2021 quarterly and annual financial statements, and quarterly financial statements for the three months ended March 31, 2022; as well as the restatement of the Company's financial statements as of and for the three and six months ended June 30, 2023.
 Management is taking steps to remediate the material weaknesses in our internal control over financial reporting.
 See "Part I, Item 4, Controls and Procedures" for more information.